Louis A. McCall Sr.: Legacy

 In recognition of the fact that Louis McCall was born in Alameda, CA, his name was chosen by the Alameda City Planning Board in April 2014 for naming one of the streets in the proposed residential community, Alameda Landing.

 On September 21, 2014, Louis McCall and the other six members of Con Funk Shun were honored by the National R&B Music Society with a Lifetime Achievement Award at a black tie dinner and award ceremony in Atlantic City, New Jersey.
 At the same event, McCall's wife Linda Lou was presented with the "Unsung Heroine" award for her key role in the success of Con Funk Shun and her continued role in keeping the group's legacy alive, in addition to her tireless contribution to R&B music for over four decades.

 As well as being the band's leader, responsible for booking many of their most lucrative tours, Louis (along with Linda Lou) wrote several songs for Con Funk Shun, including "California 1", "Bad Lady", and "Honey Wild" (co-written with Con Funk Shun member Danny Thomas).
 In 2007, "Honey Wild", from the 1980 Spirit of Love album, was sampled by Lil Wayne for his Grammy Award-winning CD Tha Carter III.

 Personal life

 In 1968, at the age of sixteen, McCall was seriously injured in an automobile accident in Vallejo, California.
 He experienced medical problems in his adult life as a result of the accident.

 Louis met his wife, the former Linda Lou Bolden from Washington, DC, in 1973, when both were working at Stax Records.
 The couple married on January 15, 1976, in a civil ceremony in San Francisco, California.
-They had two children, Lindsay Chérie (born in 1979) and Louis Anthony II (born in 1982).
+They had two children, Lindsay Chérie McCall (born in 1979) and Louis Anthony McCall II (born in 1982).
 McCall and his wife separated not long before his death, but the pair remained close both personally and professionally.

 McCall's first grandchild, Liam Richard Long, was born on March 2, 2014, to his daughter Lindsay, a Tempe police officer, and her husband in Scottsdale, Arizona.